Urology

 Gender Affirmation Surgery

-Gender affirmation surgery, previously known as gender reassignment surgery, can include surgically altering your genitalia to align with gender identity.
-We do more than just perform surgery.
-We also provide counseling on fertility preservation, provide second opinions, do repair procedures, and help with complications.
-These procedures can help improve quality of life, comfort, and confidence.
+At Mount Sinai, we are experts in helping patients who choose to affirm their gender identity through surgery.
+Gender affirmation surgery can include surgically altering genitalia to support the patient’s gender identity.
+Yet, much more than surgery is involved.
+At Mount Sinai Doctors-445 East 77th Street, Urology, we also provide counseling on fertility preservation, provide second opinions, do repair procedures, and help fix complications.
+These procedures can help improve quality of life, comfort, confidence, and emotional well-being.

-The Mount Sinai reconstructive urology team works as part of the Mount Sinai Center for Transgender Medicine and Surgery (CTMS) to make sure you are fully cared for before and after any surgical procedures, using a holistic approach.
-We understand that the decision for gender affirmation surgery can be difficult.
-The team will help you with details informed by the WPATH Standards of Care.
+The reconstructive urology team uses a holistic approach as part of the Mount Sinai Center for Transgender Medicine and Surgery (CTMS) to make sure you are fully cared, for before and after any surgical procedures.
+We understand that preparation for gender affirmation surgery can be difficult.
+The team will help you with details informed by the World Professional Association of Transgender Health’s Standards of Care Standards of Care.
 Our primary goal is protecting your health and safety.

-We have no waitlist and have vast experience working with insurance companies.
+We have vast experience working with insurance companies.
 We can help you get clearance for surgery and get the information for obtaining coverage from your insurance carrier.
 We accept most major insurance plans, including Medicaid and Medicare.
-Our billing team will try our best to ensure coverage by your insurance carrier.

 Procedures We Offer